cmolodo/covid-19/README.md

 The data dashboard for 2021-03-06 numbers for persons tested is from 2021-03-05, not 2021-03-06.
 Added numbers for previous day since they weren't available before, but persons tested remains 1 day behind.

 The data dashboard appears to have technical issues starting 2021-03-31, couldn't connect to the server so couldn't retrieve data for test numbers beginning 2021-03-30.
+Issue finally resolved by 2021-04-04, data available for 2021-04-03.

 ##### Long Beach